 Now calculate SuperTrend and add that to the data frame.

-To identify the crossover, I have prepared the data frame with previous periods data for each day’s trading data – 2 periods data needed for MACD and ST to avoid back-testing bias.
+To identify the crossover, I have prepared the data frame with previous periods data for each day’s trading data – 2 periods data needed the trend indicators, for MACD and ST to avoid back-testing bias.
 For ADX, previous day’s data is enough.